rohitkb7782/Projectile-Motion-Lab/README.md

 ## Results

-The following figures compare numerical solutions for different timestep sizes and illustrate both the numerical behavior of Euler's Method and the physical effects of quadratic air resistance.
+The following figures highlight the numerical accuracy of Euler's Method and the physical effects of introducing quadratic air resistance.

-### Ideal Projectile Motion

 ### Numerical Error